betterscientificsoftware/bssw.io/Events/2023-02-collective-learning-survey.md

 Event Information | Details
 :--- | :---
-Event Name | Survey of Collective Learning in Scientific Software Development Teams Website | [Survey on Qualtrics](https://ucf.qualtrics.com/jfe/form/SV_8kTrmOtiRPctCwC)
+Event Name | Survey of Collective Learning in Scientific Software Development Website | [Survey on Qualtrics](https://ucf.qualtrics.com/jfe/form/SV_8kTrmOtiRPctCwC)

 We are computational and social science reseachers at the University of Central Florida who study collaboration and the science of team science.